-If the control receives a DHW demand through an external device such as an aquastat, the boiler target temperature is at least as hot as the DHW heat exchange setting (DHW XCHG).
+The DHW demand overrides the reset water temperature, except when the reset water temperature requirement is higher than that of the DHW tank.
+When the control receives a DHW demand through an aquastat, the boiler target temperature is at least as hot as the DHW heat exchange setting (DHW XCHG).